Maua-Dev/clean_mss_template/README.md

 - "test" follow by class name (ex: `test_cadastrar_usuario_valido`, `test_cadastrar_usuario_sem_email`)
     - The files must start with "test" to pytest recognition

+### Commit 💢

+- Start with verb
+- Ends with emoji 😎

 ## Installation 👩‍💻

 Clone the repository using template